 Eggs come with their own, natural antibacterial barrier (nature = so brilliant, right?), so washing them actually makes them more susceptible to germs.
 Plus, farmers often add another layer of protection, so that they’re safe to eat straight from the package, after you’ve properly peeled and cooked them, of course.

 Pasta doesn’t require rinsing, before or after you cook it.
 So when you drain your pasta, refrain from rinsing it off so that you can keep the starches that help it absorb the sauce.
-If you want to learn more about this, check out Stacie’s tutorial on how to cook pasta perfectly, which includes tips on how to cook it ahead of time so that you can aways have a fast weeknight meal ready and waiting in the fridge.
-You can also check out these seven myths about pasta from the experts at The Kitchn.
-Game changers!
+If you want to learn more about this, check out our tutorial on how to cook pasta perfectly, which includes tips on how to cook it ahead of time so that you can always have a fast weeknight meal ready and waiting in the fridge.

 You can skip this step if you’re buying nuts that are seasoned, roasted, or salted because the manufacturers have probably already washed them for you, but if you buy nuts from a bulk bin or in one of those 5-pound bags from Costco, it’s definitely worth the effort to rinse off any dirt they may have collected.
 Plus, nuts have a natural protectant called phytic acid that’s not great for humans to consume, so a quick wash rinses that off as well.
 Phew.